 Problems With Commercial Property Policies

-Unlike computer hardware, software and electronic data are not covered property.
-Electronic data is listed under the heading "property not covered."
+Among other things, Business Personal Property includes machinery and equipment.
+Computers and peripheral devices like printers and monitors are machinery and equipment, so these items qualify as Covered Property.
+However, electronic data is not Covered Property because it appears under the heading Property Not Covered.
 Electronic data is defined broadly.
 This term includes information, facts or computer programs stored as or on computer software, hard disks, and other storage devices.
 Software includes both systems and applications software.

 - Power Surge.
-Excludes damage caused by a power surge, if the surge results from a power failure that originates away from your premises.
-Surges that originate on your premises are also excluded if they result from utility equipment located on your premises.
-However, if a power surge results in a covered peril (such as a fire), any ensuing loss by that peril is covered.
+Excludes damage caused by a utility interruption, including any associated power surge, if the failure originates away from your premises.
+Failures (and associated surges) that originate on your premises are also excluded if they result from utility equipment located on your premises.
+However, if a power failure or surge results in a covered peril (such as a fire), any ensuing loss by that peril is covered.

 - Temperature Change.
 Excludes damage caused by changes in temperature or humidity

 - Specified Causes of Loss.
-This is a defined term that includes over a dozen separate perils such as fire, lightning, hailstones, windstorm, and sinkhole collapse.
+This is a defined term that includes over a dozen separate perils such as fire, lightning, hailstones, riot or civil commotion, windstorm, and sinkhole collapse.

 - Computer Virus.
-Covers damage to electronic data caused by harmful codes or instructions.
+Includes a virus, harmful code or instructions introduced into a computer system to damage or destroy any part of it or disrupt its operation.
 Excludes damage caused by manipulation of your computer system by an employee, including a temporary worker or leased worker.

 The limit provided for damage to electronic data is only $2,500.
 This is an aggregate limit that applies to the entire policy term.
 If you do not replace your damaged data, the insurer will pay the cost to replace the media (such as an external hard drive) on which the data was stored.